eventhorizn/react-ts-js-notebook/README.md

 1. To allow using localStorage
    - You have to host the iframe on a separate port
    - Lots more work, but a more 'complete' task
+1. We can't communicate directly b/t the parent and child, but we can do something...
+   - Add Event Listeners!
+   - Have an event listener on the child (code changed) and have parent send the events

 # TODO